riscv-steel/riscv-steel/README.md

     - Assign the `uart_tx` pin to the **receiver** pin (rx) of your board's UART
 - Run synthesis, place and route, and any other intermediate step needed to generate a bitstream to program the FPGA
 - Upload the bitstream to your FPGA

+### 4. Run the application

+The Hello World program starts running as soon as you finish uploading the bitstream to your FPGA.
+To visualize the *"Hello World!"* message, proceed as follows:

+- Connect the FPGA board to your computer (if not already connected)
+- Open a serial terminal emulator like PySerial to connect to your board's UART
+  - To install PySerial, run `python3 -m pip install pyserial`
+  - To open a PySerial terminal, run `python3 -m serial.tools.miniterm`
+  - PySerial will show the available UART serial ports, one of which is your board's UART.
+Choose it to connect.
+- Press the reset button.
+You should see the Hello World message!

 ## License